isomerpages/moe-ncps/_our-school/NCPS Family/School Educators.md

 <a href="#AED">Allied Educators</a>

 #### Form Teachers for Primary 1
-Primary 1 class teachers for 2026 will be announced on 12 January 2026. <br>
+Primary 1 class teachers for 2026 will be announced on 12 January 2026.

 #### Form Teachers for Primary 2
 <table border="0" style="font-size: 18px; box-sizing: inherit; border-collapse: collapse; border-spacing: 0px; max-width: 100%; width: 90%;">